HL7/fhir-pdmp/input/pagecontent/us-core-profiles.md

 This guide does not prohibit PDMP participants from exchanging additional information beyond what it details, for example to meet jurisdictional requirements or to support additional use cases.

-When other resources not profiled in this implementation guide or listed above are exchanged between a PDMP Requester and PDMP Responder, they **SHALL** conform to US Core profiles where applicable profiles exist.
+When other resources not profiled in this implementation guide or listed above are exchanged between a PDMP Requester and PDMP Responder, they <mark> **SHALL** </mark> conform to US Core profiles where applicable profiles exist.

 <p></p>